ZeMingoh233/LasMonjas/README.md

 - If the Demon kills near a Nun, the next kill will have an additional 20 seconds cooldown.
 - A bitten player will die if someone reports a body or make a meeting if he's not near a Nun.
 - Time Traveler and Squire shields block the bite even if the shields activated after being bitten.
-- On the special game condition called 1vs1, it can kill even if the targed in near a Nun.
+- On the special game condition called 1vs1, it can kill even if the targed in near a Nun and the option disabled.

 -----------------------